PureLayout/PureLayout/README.md

 That's it - now go write some beautiful Auto Layout code!

 ### App Extensions
-When using PureLayout in an App Extension, define the preprocessor macro `PURELAYOUT_APP_EXTENSIONS` in the Build Settings of your App Extension's target to prevent usage of unavailable APIs.
+To use PureLayout in an App Extension, you need to do a bit of extra configuration to prevent usage of unavailable APIs.
 [Click here](https://github.com/smileyborg/PureLayout/wiki/App-Extensions) for more info.

 ### Releases
 Releases are tagged in the git commit history using [semantic versioning](http://semver.org).
 Check out the [releases and release notes](https://github.com/smileyborg/PureLayout/releases) for each version.